Do I need a licence?

 Find out what you need in order to watch films in your education setting.

 Into Film Clubs are a fun and valuable way to engage young people with and through film.
-FREE for all state-funded schools* and easy to set up, you'll gain access to an online DVD catalogue, a range of resources and exclusive invitations to screenings and events.
+FREE for all state-funded schools* and easy to set up, you'll gain access to our new Into Film+ streaming platform, our ongoing Review 500 competition, a range of resources and exclusive invitations to screenings and events.

 Let us take you through some of the key questions to answer to work out if Into Film Clubs is for you: